tk3369/SASLib.jl/README.md

 ## Credits

-Many thanks to
 - Jared Hobbs, the author of the SAS reader code from Python Pandas.
 See LICENSE_SAS7BDAT.md.
 - Evan Miller, the author of ReadStat C/C++ library.
 See LICENSE_READSTAT.md.
+- [David Anthoff](https://github.com/davidanthoff), who provide many valuable ideas at the early stage of development.

-I also want to thank the active members at the Julia Discourse community.
+I also want to thank all the active members at the [Julia Discourse community] (https://discourse.julialang.org).
 This project wouldn't be possible without all the help I got from the community.
-That's the true beauty of open-source development.
+That's the beauty of open-source development.